kevL/yata/ReadMe.txt

 - Select diff1 (selects the currently displayed table as diff1)
 - Select diff2 (selects the currently displayed table as diff2)
 - Reset diffs (clears tables of their diff flags)
-- Justify tables (re-widths the cols of the two diffed tables so they are visually aligned)
+- Sync tables (re-widths the cols of the two diffed tables so they are visually aligned - this is done auto when diff2 is selected.
+Its only use as far as I can see is if you want to re-sync the tables after sizing cols yourself)

 Notes: diff1 must be selected before diff2.
 Diff2 can be re-selected, but re-selecting diff1 causes diff2 to be cleared; diff2 must be selected *after*